rbisdorff/Digraph3/docSphinx/pearls.rst

 In this example (see :numref:`linearVotingProfileWithPolls` Lines 18-), we obtained 460 Party_1 supporters (46%), 436 Party_2 supporters (43.6%) and 104 other voters (10.4%).
 Favorite candidates of *Party_1* supporters, with more than 10%, appeared to be *a06* (19.91%), *a07* (14.27%) and *a03* (10.02%).
 Whereas for *Party_2* supporters, favorite candidates appeared to be *a11* (22.94%), followed by *a08* (15.65%), *a04* (15.07%) and *a06* (13.4%).

-We may convert this linear voting profile into a PerformanceTableau object where each party corresponds to decision objective.
+We may convert this linear voting profile into a PerformanceTableau object where each party corresponds to a decision objective.

 .. code-block:: pycon
    :name: ConvertVotingProfile2PerfTab